Between the deterministic and non-deterministic query complexity: Connected graphs

 The input is an unknown graph $G$ on $n$ vertices, the allowed queries correspond to pairs of vertices $u,v$, and the answer tells if $uv$ is an edge of $G$ or not.
 Let $C$ denote the problem of finding out if $G$ is connected or not.

-It is well-known (see for example \cite{ly}) that $D(C)=\binom{n}{2}$, i.e. the connectedness is an \textit{evasive} graph property.
+It is well-known (see for example \cite{ly}) that $D(C,n)=\binom{n}{2}$, i.e. the connectedness is an \textit{evasive} graph property.
 In other words, Questioner has to ask all the pairs and completely identify the graph $G$ in order to find out if it is connected.
 A simple strategy of the Adversary that shows this is the following.
-He answers NO to every query unless it would make the graph unconnected.
-This shows $D_{n-2}(f)=\binom{n}{2}$, as there are always $n-1$ YES answers in this strategy, and the last one arrives after the last query.
+He answers NO to every query unless it would make the graph unconnected, i.e. he changes only that one edge of the input.
+This shows $D_{n-2}(C,n)=\binom{n}{2}$, as there are always $n-1$ YES answers in this strategy, and the last one arrives after the last query (thus the Adversary can answer NO instead of YES for that query, avoiding the last change).

-On the other hand, $D_0(f)=\lfloor n^2/4\rfloor$.
+On the other hand, $D_0(C,n)=\lfloor n^2/4\rfloor$.
 Indeed, the Adversary can choose a graph $G$ consisting of two components of size $\lfloor n/2\rfloor$ and $\lceil n/2\rceil$.
 Then $G$ is unconnected, but to show this, one has to ask all the possible edges between the two components.

 Let $T(n,k)$ denote the Tur\'an graph, i.e. the $k$-partite complete balanced graph on $n$ vertices, and $t(n,k)$ denote the number of its edges.
 Here balanced means every part has size $\lfloor n/k\rfloor$ or $\lceil n/k\rceil$.
 Note that this graph has to most number of edges among $k$-partite graphs.